dyuk01/blog/_posts/2024-08-07-FindValidMatrixGivenRowAndGivenColumnSums.markdown

         while i < row_sum and j < col_sum:
             res[i][j] = min(rowSum[i], colSum[j])
+            # Finds the minimum number, and subtracts the minimum number from the greater number.
+Also, grid moves towards the greater number
             if rowSum[i] == colSum[j]:
                 i += 1
                 j += 1